Pennsylvania Railroad class T1: No. 5550

-In 2014, a non-profit group known as The T1 Trust began constructing an all-new, fully-operational T1 using the original plans with subtle performance improvements where necessary.
-The T1 Trust's goal is to provide mainline excursion service and to set the world speed record for a steam locomotive – currently held by the LNER Class A4 No. 4468 Mallard at 126 mph.
+In 2014, a non-profit group known as The T1 Trust began building a brand new T1 from the ground up, using the original plans with subtle performance improvements where necessary.
+The T1 Trust's goal is to provide mainline excursion service.
 The T1 Trust's cost estimate to build T1 number 5550 is $10 million, with an expected completion date of 2030 (This total has since been reduced to a bit more than $7 million, as a used PRR long haul tender has been acquired in lieu of new construction).